rodolphocastro/hellogo/README.md

 For every commit and pull request the [test.yml](./.github/workflows/test.yml) pipeline is triggered to execute all the tests within the project.

+#### Code Scanning

+The code within this repository is scanned by Sonarqube (hosted at [SonarCloud](https://sonarcloud.io/)) while commits are being tested.

+This means a `secret` `SONAR_TOKEN` is set within this repository's secrets and that settings may be changed by tuning the [sonar-project.properties file](sonar-project.properties).

 ### Dependabot

 For semi-automatic updates on our dependencies we use GitHub's Dependabot.
 The settings can be found on